 During late autumn in 1983 and 1984 a flock of Chestnut-breasted Mannikins was sighted on the Swamp.
 This species, considered introduced in south-western Australia, generally only occurs in northern and eastern Australia (Blakers et al. 1984).
 At least one population now occurs in Perth, as there have been reports of flocks at Herdsman and Bibra Lakes.
 Presumably these populations established after escaping from aviaries.
+This species has not been seen at Benger Swamp since 1984.
 As the Benger population has not been sighted recently it seems likely that it has died out.